 But generally this is a very good website and well worth a visit.
 Or three.

-I am myself out travelling at present, which explains why this week’s effort is so short and without a recorded version.
+I am myself out travelling at present, which is why this week’s effort is so short.
 I’m hoping to return to my regular service next Wednesday.